-16,000 displaced in eastern Aleppo, UN says
+16,000 displaced from eastern Aleppo, UN says

 "Initial reports indicate that up to 16,000 people have been displaced, many into uncertain and precarious situations.
 It is likely that thousands more will have no choice but to flee should fighting continue to spread and intensify over the coming days."

-Government forces and armed paramilitary groups loyal to Syrian President Bashar al-Assad began a renewed push toward eastern Aleppo on November 15, as regime warplanes continued to pound the area to flush out the rebels and civilians.
+Government forces and armed paramilitary groups loyal to Syrian President Bashar al-Assad began a renewed push toward eastern Aleppo on November 15, as regime warplanes continued to pound the area to flush out rebels and civilians.

 They have made rapid territorial gains since entering eastern Aleppo on ground Saturday, taking a huge portion of the northeast.
-Russian media on Monday cited its defense ministry saying 40% of the east was now in regime hands, however CNN sources put the figure at just over 20%.
-Their gains drive a wedge through the zone and almost splits it into two sections.
+Russian media on Monday cited its defense ministry, saying 40% of the east was now in regime hands, however CNN sources put the figure at just over 20%.
+Their gains drive a wedge through the zone and splits it into two sections.

 An activist from the Aleppo Media Center said at least 25 people had been killed and many more injured overnight as the regime dropped parachute bombs in the Bab al-Nayreb neighborhood.